Skip to main content

 About The Ship

-The Ship in London is best judged on the verified practical details: it opens from 11 AM daily, closes at 11 PM from Sunday to Thursday, stays open until 12 AM on Friday and Saturday.
+The Ship in London opens from 11 AM daily, closes at 11 PM from Sunday to Thursday, stays open until 12 AM on Friday and Saturday.
 The dress code is casual, so it is easier to frame as a relaxed London option than as a formal, highly structured dining commitment.

-There is limited verified information beyond hours and dress code.
-There are no confirmed details here for cuisine, chef, menu format, prices, awards, seating, dietary accommodations, or takeaway and delivery.
-That means the safest planning approach is to treat The Ship as a casual venue with broad opening hours, then check the venue directly before making plans that depend on food style, spend, allergies, or a specific menu.
+Details regarding cuisine, chef, menu format, prices, awards, seating, dietary accommodations, or takeaway and delivery are not specified.
+The safest planning approach is to treat The Ship as a casual venue with broad opening hours, then check the venue directly before making plans that depend on food style, spend, allergies, or a specific menu.

 Better for low-pressure plans than a formal celebration meal